-OneReef partners with island communities across the Micronesia Region, which includes Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
-Our goal is to adapt this proven model to other parts of the Asia-Pacific Region, setting the stage for rapid regional adoption and as a model for global scaling.
+OneReef has successfully partnered with 15 island communities across the Pacific, including Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
+Our goal is to expand this proven model to 50 communities by 2028 in other parts of Asia-Pacific so that it can be rapidly adopted and scaled globally.

 Micronesia is ideal for our work because:

-- Micronesia supports some of the largest and most biologically diverse reefs on earth; it’s home to over 1400 species of fish and 400 species of coral.
+- The reefs are some of the biggest and most biologically diverse on earth, with over 1400 fish and 400 coral species.

 - Reefs are legally owned or controlled by the communities that steward them.
 Therefore, the communities are directly motivated to protect and use them sustainably.

 - The culture emphasizes stewardship, encouraging community members to devote their time and efforts to protecting and managing their reefs.

 - Large-scale pollution and industrial-scale developments, which often pose a threat to conservation efforts, are relatively limited.